Fine Lake Erie Wines of Distinction

 You would expect the winery to offer an Italian vintage, but the region is more suited to Germanic varieties.
 So, from the very beginning, Mazza Vineyards set out to make exceptional wines in the Germanic style.

 As early as 1974, wine tasters from across the country unanimously selected Mazza’s as their top choice in a blind lineup of five Johannesburg Rieslings.
 “This is it!” they agreed.
 “This one’s a German for sure.”
 How could a genuine Riesling from Germany turn out to be from North East, Pennsylvania?

 The secret was a young German winemaker named Helmut Kranich, a graduate of the world-famous school of enology at Geisenheim who came to Mazza Vineyards from Henkle and Sekt Co., one of the largest wineries in Germany, known for its champagne.
 At the age of 23, Kranich had the distinction of being one of the youngest winemakers in the eastern United States.

-Mazza wines have evolved over the years, and Gary Mosier, who from the beginning studied alongside Helmut, served as winemaker for many years, contributing his own signature wines.
+Mazza wines have evolved over the years.
+Gary Mosier, who from the beginning studied alongside Helmut, served as winemaker for many years, contributing his own signature wines.
+Hungarian winemaker Peter Szerdahelyi now sits at the winemaking helm, adding his own taste, style and ideas to the mix.
 Many customers, especially those new to wine drinking, prefer the sweet, fruity taste that comes from the native Niagara, Concord and Catawba grapes.
 Now that the health benefits of drinking red wine are well known, Cabernet Sauvignon and Chambourcin have also become popular selections.